padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Feel free to visit <http://localhost:3000/login>.
 Until now we are not saving the inputs of the user.
 And what about the mistakes a user makes during his input?
 How can we display any mistakes a user is making and preserve the things he already typed in?
 Before doing two steps at a time let's code the `create` action which saves the new registered user without going into error validation.

 ```ruby